mrd0ll4r/cdc-algorithm-tester/README.md

   This uses the [gearhash](https://crates.io/crates/gearhash) crate.
   In contrast to the algorithm described in the DDelta paper, this version uses a 64-bit internal hash (and 64-bit table entries).
   This implementation is optionally SIMD-accelerated on CPUs supporting SSE4.2 or AVX2, controlled via a flag.

+### QuickCDC

+QuickCDC is implemented as a generic caching and jumping wrapper around any inner CDC algorithm.
+To replicate the configuration presented in the paper, use the normalized-chunking Gearhash implementation as the inner algorithm.

+The cache stores 32-bit unsigned integers as chunk sizes to skip.
+This limits chunk sizes to `2^32`, which is probably fine in practice, while saving a considerable amount of memory.

+There are two implementations:
+1. Using `HashMap<[u8;N], u32>`s for the front and end indices.
+   These start out small and get filled gradually.
+   Benchmarking has shown that this can be slow in some cases, especially when producing many small chunks, which leads to frequent accesses of the hashmap.
+2. Using preallocated arrays of `[u32; 256.pow(N)]`.
+   This is faster, at least for cases where the cache is accessed frequently.
+   The arrays are heap-allocated, and the downside of preallocating them completely is their size:
+   For `N=3`, as suggested in the paper, the tables are `256^3 * 4 (bytes per entry) = 64M` _per table_.
+   As such, for `N=M=3`, the tables (which are frequently accessed) potentially evict up to 128M of cache, which is probably all of it.
+   A choice of `N=M=2` reduces the combined size of the tables to 512K, which is much more manageable.
+   This, of course, comes at the expense of more frequent collisions.
+   A possible performance optimization here would be to limit chunk sizes to `2^16=64K`, which would reduce the size of the tables by half.
+   This might not be acceptable in all situations.

 ## License